developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

 ##Server Install & Setup
-Download ZDVC server from [Zebra Support and Downloads](https://www.zebra.com/us/en/support-downloads/software/productivity-apps/device-tracker.html).<!--[Zebra Support and Downloads](https://www.zebra.com/us/en/support-downloads/software.html)--> Install ZDVC server on the supported system that meets the specified requirements.
+Download ZDVC server from [Zebra Support and Downloads](https://www.zebra.com/us/en/support-downloads/software/productivity-apps/device-tracker.html).
+Install ZDVC server on the supported system that meets the specified requirements.
+The user must have the appropriate system privileges to install the server.
 After server installation, further network and certificate setup is required to allow communication between the server and devices via DNS and firewall.
 Instructions for server installation and setup:

 ###Server Prerequisites
 The following are the prerequisites required for the server: <br>
-1. **DNS (Domain Name Server) Setup.** ZDVC server runs in a domain, for example _name.company.com_.
+1. **DNS (Domain Name Server) Setup.** ZDVC server runs in a domain, for example _hostname.company.com_.
 An entry with the hostname and corresponding IP address is required in the DNS server for name resolution.
 The DNS server and ZDVC server are required to be on the same network.
 Contact your local IT Administrator to configure the domain to IP address mapping.

 2. **SSL Certificate.** ZDVC requires an SSL certificate for secure communications.
 The certificate must be in .pfx format and set with a password.
 See [Server Certificate](./#servercertificate) section for details.

 3. **Open Inbound/Outbound Ports on the Firewall.** The appropriate ports are required to be opened for inbound/outbound network traffic flow through the firewall for communication between the server and devices.
 The UI and Backend Server ports are specified during server install.
 The method to open the ports depends on the firewall software used by the network administrator.

-	* UI Port: inbound and outbound (e.g. port 8080)
+	* Backend Server (data) Port: inbound (e.g. port 8080)
-	* Backend Server Port: inbound (e.g. port 8443)
+	* Web Portal (UI) Port: inbound and outbound (e.g. port 8443)
 <br>

 ###Server Certificate